hphelion/documentation/hz.gettingstarted.md

 A volume is a block storage device you attach to an instance.

 **Important**: You can boot from the HP-provided list of volumes or your own volume.
 If the latter, you must first create a snapshot of the volume.
-See [Imagess and Snqapshots](#Imagesandsnapshots) for details then complete the steps in this section.
+See [Images and Snapshots](#Imagesandsnapshots) for details then complete the steps in this section.

 1. In the left-hand navigation, click "Volumes" under "Manage Compute."
 2. Click "+Create Volume" in the upper right-hand navigation.